Become an Umpire

 How will scheduling work for umpires?

 Umpire scheduling for both paid and volunteer umpires will be conducted through a software program that allows umpires to self-select or be assigned games to work.
 The umpire contract outlines the protocol for scheduling, including cancellations.
+We will be using the Assignr app for this, if you don't already have Assignr please download the app.

-Are umpires responsible for providing their own equipment?Umpires are encouraged to provide their own safety equipment.
+Umpires are encouraged to provide their own safety equipment.
 Laramie Youth Baseball does have a limited quantity of equipment that can be used for free.
-Laramie Youth Baseball does offer prorated reimbursement on equipment and applicable training based on the number of games worked in a season.
+Laramie Youth Baseball does offer prorated reimbursement on equipment and applicable training based on the number of games worked in a season as a volunteer.

 What other requirements should I be aware of?
 All umpires, regardless of in a paid position or volunteer position are required to perform a background check and complete the requirements of Little League “Child Protection Program” requirements.

-Are paid umpires employees of Laramie Youth Baseball?Paid umpires are independent contractors and are not an employee of Laramie Youth Baseball.
+Paid umpires are independent contractors and are not an employee of Laramie Youth Baseball.
 Paid umpires are responsible for any self employment taxes and insurance.
 If payment earned requires, per IRS independent contractor laws, a standard IRS form 1099 will be provided in January, following the season worked.

 Does becoming a paid umpire impact my ability to umpire other leagues?